 An amplifier improves sound quality by driving your speakers and subwoofers with additional power.
 This means that if your amp experiences any problem, the quality of the sound may considerably deteriorate.
 One such issue is the common problem is the amp has power but no sound.

-In this auricle, we will troubleshoot this issue where your amp has power but no sound from your subwoofer or your amp has power but no sound from your speakers.
+In this article, we will troubleshoot this issue where your amp has power but no sound from your subwoofer or your amp has power but no sound from your speakers.

-The likely cause of this issue is a overheating, overcurrent, overvoltage, a fault in the power system or blown amplifier, a blown output channel or a blown fuse.
+The likely cause of this issue is overheating, overcurrent, overvoltage, a fault in the power system, a blown amplifier, a blown output channel, or a blown fuse.